-They are called carrier oils as they carry essential oils or any other absolute to the skin(Wikipedia).
-The absorption of essential oil will depend on how thick the carrier oil is and how easily it spreads.
+They are called carrier oils as they carry essential oils or any other absolute to the skin(source).
+The absorption of essential oil will depend on the chemical as well as physical properties of the oil.

-Even though called vegetable oils, not all are derived from vegetables.
-This name is given to mainly distinguish them from non-plant oils (like emu, mineral oil). and they may or may not be food grade.
-Always check the quality before consuming your carrier oils in food.
+Even though called vegetable oils, not all oils are derived from vegetables.
+This name is given to mainly distinguish them from non-plant oils (like emu, mineral oil).

 Quality of carrier oils